ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 7. Click on **SAVE NODE CONFIG**.
 8. Zeus is now connected to your Umbrel and you can use it manage your node and make payments.

-B - Connect Umbrel with LND/CLN interface, using Tailscale network.
+### B - Connect Umbrel with LND/CLN interface, using Tailscale network.

-What is Tailscale?
+<p>What is Tailscale?</p>
-Tailscale is zero config VPN that creates a secure private network between your home Tor node and your other devices.
+<p>Tailscale is zero config VPN that creates a secure private network between your home Tor node and your other devices.</p>
-Even when separated by firewalls or subnets, Tailscale just works.
+<p>Even when separated by firewalls or subnets, Tailscale just works.
 Tailscale will assign to your Umbrel node machine a stable private IP and an auto-assigned domain that stays consistent, no matter what network your Umbrel machine is connected to.
 It’s like a local network that works everywhere.
-Tailscale builds on top of WireGuard®’s Noise protocol encryption, a peer-reviewed and trusted standard.
+Tailscale builds on top of WireGuard®’s Noise protocol encryption, a peer-reviewed and trusted standard.</p>
-The connection through Tailscale will be much faster and stable than Tor, encrypted and safe.
+<p>The connection through Tailscale will be much faster and stable than Tor, encrypted and safe.</p>

 1. Go to [Tailscale.com](https://tailscale.com) and create an account.
 No need to use real identity.
 2. Install Tailscale app in Umbrel (see App Store) and login with that Tailscale account you just created.
 In your Tailscale account you would see all your devices connected and each one will have a dedicated private IP.